 Pong Lake Sanctuary is built on Pong Dam and is known to be the highest earth-fill dam in India.
 A visit to Pong Lake makes for an excellent offbeat trip from Dharamshala.
-In 1983

 This place is also a heaven for bird watcher and bird photographer because Pong Lake has a variety of birdlife and important among them is the bar-headed geese.